 Cape Hauy Track

-Directions - Located just over 1.5 hours south east of Hobart, head east out of the city on the Tasman Hwy and follow the signs for Port Arthur.
+Directions - Located just over 90 minutes south east of Hobart, head east out of the city on the Tasman Hwy and follow the signs for Port Arthur.
 Before the Port Arthur Lavender Farm turn left onto Joiners Link then right onto Coronation Rd before a left onto Fortescue Rd.
 Follow this all the way down to the car park at Fortescue Bay.